nominal-io/nominal-streaming/README.md

 }
 ```

+When using the builder, you can set it using `.with_options(...)`.

-## Full example: streaming from memory to Nominal Core
+## Full example: streaming from memory to Nominal Core, with file fallback

-In this simplest case, we want to stream some values from memory into a [Nominal Dataset](https://docs.nominal.io/core/sdk/python-client/streaming/overview#streaming-data-to-a-dataset).
+In this typical scenario, we want to stream some values from memory into a [Nominal Dataset](https://docs.nominal.io/core/sdk/python-client/streaming/overview#streaming-data-to-a-dataset).
+If the upload fails, we'd like to store the data points to an AVRO file.

-Note that the [`NominalCoreConsumer`](https://docs.rs/nominal-streaming/latest/nominal_streaming/consumer/struct.NominalCoreConsumer.html) requires the async [Tokio runtime](https://tokio.rs/).
+Note that we set up the async [Tokio runtime](https://tokio.rs/), since that is required by the underlying [`NominalCoreConsumer`](https://docs.rs/nominal-streaming/latest/nominal_streaming/consumer/struct.NominalCoreConsumer.html).

+For simplicity, we use the builder interface.
+We'll discuss further down how to build the various components explicitly.

 ```rust
 use nominal_streaming::prelude::*;